adobe/commerce-events/examples/events/readme.md

 ##### Tracking storefront templates

 Set [strorefront context](./example-contexts/mock-storefront-context.md) to the [storefront template](../../packages/storefront-events-sdk/src/types/schemas/storefrontInstance.ts) for your store.
-If your storefront is not yet defined in the Commerce Events schema, you can request for it to be added following the contribution guildelines [here](../../CONTRIBUTING.md).
+If your storefront is not yet defined in the Commerce Events schema, follow the contribution guildelines [here](../../CONTRIBUTING.md) to have it added.